Indicators of Districtwide SEL

 These indicators of districtwide SEL are the outputs of the activities in the CASEL District Framework’s four focus areas: Build foundational support and plan (Focus Areas 1), Strengthen adult SEL competencies and capacity (Focus Area 2), Promote SEL for students (Focus Area 3), and Practice continuous improvement (Focus Area 4).
 They are not a “checklist” or a “to-do” list, and attempting to address one or a few of these items in isolation without engaging in systemic implementation could lead to fragmented, siloed SEL.
 But together, they can help districts look for evidence of high-quality SEL implementation that can lead to long-term positive outcomes for students.

-Socially, emotionally, and culturally competent and collaborative staff: Staff at all levels feel supported and connected to their colleagues and engage in ongoing reflection and learning around their own social, emotional and cultural competence.
+Staff at all levels feel supported and connected to their colleagues and engage in ongoing reflection and learning around their own social, emotional and cultural competence.
 School and district staff consistently model SEL in their interactions with students, staff, families, and community members.
-Read more in Focus Area 2: Strengthen Adult SEL competencies and capacity.
+Read more in Focus Area 2 – Strengthen Adult SEL competencies and capacity.